josmar-crwdstffng/angular/aio/content/guide/ngmodule-faq.md

 ## Should I add application-wide providers to the root `AppModule` or the root `AppComponent`?

-Define application-wide providers by specifying `providedIn: 'root'` on its `@Injectable()` decorator \(in the case of services\) or at `InjectionToken` construction \(in the case where tokens are provided\).
+Define application-wide providers by specifying `providedIn: 'root'` on the associated `@Injectable()` decorator \(in the case of services\) or at `InjectionToken` construction \(in the case where tokens are provided\).
-Providers that are created this way automatically are made available to the entire application and don't need to be listed in any module.
+Providers that are created this way automatically are made available to the entire application and do not need to be listed in any module.

 If a provider cannot be configured in this way \(perhaps because it has no sensible default value\), then register application-wide providers in the root `AppModule`, not in the `AppComponent`.

-Lazy-loaded modules and their components can inject `AppModule` services; they can't inject `AppComponent` services.
+Lazy-loaded modules and their components can inject `AppModule` services; they cannot inject `AppComponent` services.

 Register a service in `AppComponent` providers *only* if the service must be hidden from components outside the `AppComponent` tree.